Ryarralk/Gw2ChatBoxEx/README.md

 - SHIFT + ENTER : Open the enhanced chat box.
 You can type as much character as you want (If can goes up to 2 billions characters).
 The chat box support copy-paste and multiline, but it's not perfect for the moment and you could be temporary muted by the chat.

+- ENTER : When the enhanced chatbox is open, press enter to release the Kraken and let the In-Game chatbox being overflowed by all the text you wrote in the enhanced one.

 - ESC : Quit the enhanced chat box but not the application.

 - SHIFT + ESC : Quit the application.
 A little sound will confirm that it's closed.
 I recommend you to use this method instead of closing it via the Task Bar due to the fact that it must close some a DLL file before terminating itself.